Jackson Heights: Library

-The Queens Public Library's Jackson Heights branch is located at 35–51 81st Street.
+The Queens Public Library's Jackson Heights branch is at 35–51 81st Street.

 Houses of worship

 The community is home to various houses of worship from a wide array of religions.

-The Community United Methodist Church, located between 81st and 82nd streets on 35th Avenue, is the oldest Church in Jackson Heights.
+The Community United Methodist Church, between 81st and 82nd streets on 35th Avenue, is the oldest church in Jackson Heights.
 Founded in 1919, it was dedicated in 1923 as part of Queensboro Corporation's planned development.
 Originally serving the spiritual needs of European-American Protestant residents, it is now the most diverse church in Queens with Chinese, Korean, Spanish, and English services.
 Reverend Austin Armistead, who led the church from 1974 to 1995, is credited for the church's racial and cultural change.
 Prior to his arrival in 1974, the suggestion of the Spanish-speaking service had been rejected.
 Armistead made the decision to remake the church, with a vision of mirroring the neighborhood and so divided the church into four different ministries; the church also came to serve as "common ground" for a range of community groups, from ethnic associations to LGBTQ organizations to nonprofits like the Jackson Heights Beautification Group.

-Satya Narayan Mandir, located at NE corner of 76 street and Woodside Avenue, is the oldest Hindu-Sikhism combination temple in the United States (and, it claims, the Americas).
+Satya Narayan Mandir, at the corner of 76 street and Woodside Avenue, is the oldest Hindu-Sikhism combination temple in the United States (and, it claims, the Americas).
 It was incorporated in 1987.

-Saint Joan of Arc Catholic Church, located between 82nd and 83rd Street on 35th Avenue, was the first Catholic church to be named in honor of a newly canonized French Saint.
+Saint Joan of Arc Catholic Church, between 82nd and 83rd Street on 35th Avenue, was the first Catholic church to be named in honor of a newly canonized French Saint.

-Muhammadi Community Center, located at 37–46 72nd Street, serves the Muslim population of Jackson Heights since 1995.
+Muhammadi Community Center, at 37–46 72nd Street, has served Jackson Heights's Muslims since 1995.
 Its head and founder is Imam Qazi Qayyoom.

-St. Mark's Episcopal Church, located on 34th Avenue between 81st and 82nd streets within the Jackson Heights Historic District, the church offers bilingual worship.
+St. Mark's Episcopal Church, on 34th Avenue between 81st and 82nd streets within the Jackson Heights Historic District, offers bilingual worship.
 It was established in 1923 as part of Queensboro Corporation's planned development.
 In 1993, it was designated by the New York City Landmarks Preservation Commission.

-Jackson Heights-Elmhurst Kehillah, located in the lower level of the Jackson Heights Jewish Center at 77th Street at the corner of 37th Avenue, provides all manner of services for all residents of Jackson Heights, Elmhurst, and western Queens.
+Jackson Heights-Elmhurst Kehillah, on the lower level of the Jackson Heights Jewish Center at 77th Street and 37th Avenue, provides all manner of services for all residents of Jackson Heights, Elmhurst, and western Queens.